RaglandCodes/LW-frontend/README.md

 ## What's new
 - 🌓 Dark Theme
-- See the news (only) for the WORLD section.
+- See the news for the TECH section.
 - Can specify if you want to see description in the settings
 - Change in box height for different content (picture, description,.....) shown